 The following day Louis Bernard is stabbed and he dies in Ben’s arms in the market place.
 Before he dies, Louis tells Ben about an assassination being arranged in order to kill a politician in London.
 Ben later learns that Louis was a French Intelligence Agent and that he was tailing a couple involved in the plot.
 Hank is then kidnapped by the middle aged couple who Louis initially mistook the McKenna’s to be.
 Hank is kidnapped to ensure the McKenna’s silence about the plot.
 Jo and Ben must race against time to get their son back and try and stop the assassination attempt.

-I really like that the heart of the film is the relationship between Ben and Jo.
-They clearly adore one another and there are lots of scenes where we see their playful banter.
+As much as I love the thrills and suspense in the film, what I really like is that the relationship between Ben and Jo is the heart of the film.
+They clearly adore one another and there are lots of scenes where we get to enjoy their playful banter with each other.
 They are a fun and happy couple.
 These two are simply an ordinary couple who are thrown into an extraordinary situation.

 I like seeing how they try and help each other deal with their fears, shock and grief over Hank being taken from them.
 You can see them struggling with their worry in every scene, yet you can also see them trying to restrain their feelings in order to stay focused on finding him.
 I also quite like watching them trying to track their boy down in London.
 Investigating is something totally alien to this couple.
 I really like how despite that, they really waste no time in turning private eyes to look for Hank.

-I think that Doris and James totally convince as a married couple.
-They both convey a genuine love and affection for one another.
+I think that Doris and James have a lovely chemistry and they both convey a genuine love and affection for one another.
 I really wish that they had acted together again playing a couple.
 I think that both Doris and James also both do a terrific job of conveying their desperation and fear following their Hank’s kidnapping.
 The scene in this film that always stays with me is when Ben has to break the news to Jo that their boy has been kidnapped.

 Ben gives Jo two sedatives before he will tell her the news about the kidnapping.
 He does this to stop her from getting overly hysterical and trying to run out after he tells her.
 I always find that scene very moving.
 I also think that James is very good in this scene because he lets you see how upset Ben is and how he is struggling to hide his emotions before Jo takes the pills.